greghorne/CoordinateInfo-Client/README.md

 # CoordinateInfo-Client

 **_What does it do?_**
 - CoordinateInfo-Client displays a map and as the mouse cursor is repositioned, an API call is made which returns municipality information on the x, y coordinate position of the mouse cursor.
-The API information is displayed in the upper-right portion of the map.

 - This is a companion application to CoordinateInfo-API (https://github.com/greghorne/CoordinateInfo-API) used to consume information via API calls to CoordinateInfo-API.